actions/stale/README.md

 #### days-before-close

-The idle number of days before closing a stale issue or a stale pull request (due to the label).
+The idle number of days before closing a stale issue or a stale pull request (due to the stale label).
-The issue or the pull request will be marked as stale if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
+The issue or the pull request will be closed if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
+Since adding the stale label will alter the last update date, we can calculate the number of days from this date.

 If set to a negative number like `-1`, the issue or the pull request will never be closed automatically.